o-william-white/skim2mito/README.md

 Before you run skim2phylo on your own data, it is recommended to run at least one of the example datasets provided.
 This will confirm there are no user-specific issues with the setup and it also installs all the dependencies.

-The example data includes simulated mitochondrial and ribosomal reads from 25 different butterfly speices.
+The example data includes simulated mitochondrial and ribosomal reads from 21 different butterfly speices.
+The example below will only analyse a smaller subset of 7 samples to reduce computation time.

 ### Mitochondrial example